amandaalexandre/amandaalexandre/README.md

-# Amanda Vieira - Front End Developer
+# Amanda Alexandre - Front End Developer

 I am a front end developer who is also in love with the data side of things.
 I'm interested in React and data science.